minagawah/cra-ts-emotion-tailwind-solution/README.md

 ## 1. About

-There must be quite a number of people struggling to get [emotion](https://emotion.sh/docs/introduction) and
+There must be quite a number of people who have CRA (with TypeScript) struggling for [emotion](https://emotion.sh/docs/introduction) and
 [tailwindcss](https://tailwindcss.com/)
-to work in CRA + TypeScript projects.
+to work.
+I did.
-This is a sample project to illustrate my solution to the issue.
+This is a sample app which illustrate some of my solutions for the issue.

 <a id="what"></a>
 ## 2. What I Did